why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/alternative_procurement.md

 ## Snaps

+!!! warning
+    Please help finish this section.

 ### Pros, cons, when

+!!! warning
+    Please help finish this section.

 ## AppImages

+!!! warning
+    Please help finish this section.

 ### Pros, cons, when

+!!! warning
+    Please help finish this section.

 ## Summary and conclusion
+Even though Leap and Tumbleweed's official repositories are numerous, you will find yourself in search of alternatives at times.
+Here are some simple rules of thumbs that emerge from the Pros and cons discussed above:

+If you are looking for a program with a graphical interface that...
+1. updates often; or
+2. relies on very recent dependencies; or
+3. requires you to install dependencies that:
+    * are provided by the official repositories; but
+    * differ in version from those provided by the official repositories; then you will be better off using ; then snaps, flapaks or appimages offer you serious alternatives to official repositories, which may update less frequently.
+This applies to both Leap and Tumbleweed's official repositories.

+When wondering which to use, between snaps, flatpaks and appimages:
+1. favour __flatpaks__ if you want a streamlined experience or precise maintenance options via the command line or if you plan on using several other flatpaks (the more flatpaks, the most cost-efficient the sacrifice of storage space they demand)
+2. favour __appimages__ if you need a handful of "fire-and-forget" or "portable" (no installation needed) applications.

 ## References
 * Comparison between AppImage, Flatpak and Ubuntu Snap: https://github.com/AppImage/AppImageKit/wiki/Similar-projects#comparison